dzaliznyak/Meta.Lib/README.md

 MetaPubSub is an implementation of the publish/subscribe pattern - when the publisher and subscriber know nothing of each other but can exchange messages.
 It's fast, lightweight and beside basic functionality has some cool features:

-- **New: client-server mode** - messages can be sent between different processes and computers
+- **New: interprocess communication** - messages can be sent between different processes and computers
 - the independent order of the Subscribe and Publish methods
 - awaitable methods, for example, you can await Publish and wait until all subscribers have finished processing the message
 - at least once delivery check - you can opt in to have an exception if no one subscribed to your message